microbit-apps/display-shield/README.md

 #### Drawing to a bitmap

 All the functions we previously reviewed for drawing to the screen can also be applied to a bitmap.
-For example, the orange border in a bitmap can be created as followsL
+For example, the orange border in a bitmap can be created as follows:

 ```block
 let orangeBox = bitmaps.create(32, 32)